nexmo-community/sms-translate-google-js/README.md

 With the example Node application running in the terminal, send various SMS messages to the virtual number.
 The terminal will output the response from Google Natural Language API.

 ## Extend
 This app prints out to the console.
-For integration with an application, extend the `analyzeTone` function to suit your needs.
+For integration with an application, extend the `translateText` function to suit your needs.